promptfoo/promptfoo/README.md

   - vars:
       language: German
       input: How's it going?
+        assert:
           - type: similar
             value: was geht
             threshold: 0.6   # cosine similarity
           - type: llm-rubric
             value: does not describe self as an AI, model, or chatbot
 ```

 ### Supported assertion types